rohit1279/Data-Science-Programming/README.md

 Emotion Detection Using Deep Learning
 Steps for executing the project

-1. Ther folder DSP_Project_Files contains the Dataset folder, Model Python notebook, Testing python Notebook and saved model .h5 file
+1. The folder DSP_Project_Files contains the Dataset folder, Model Python notebook, Testing python Notebook and saved model .h5 file

 2. The Dataset folder “Audio_Speech_Actors_01-24” contains 24 subfolders, in which there were Audio files alone (60 files for each actor) for all emotions.